MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/05-configure-managed-identity.md

     ```dos
     dotnet run
     ```
-    A new browser opens with your web application.
+1. The terminal outputs *Now listening on: http://localhost:<port>*.
+Navigate to the URL in your web browser to access the application.

-1. Close the browser and stop the application.
+1. Close the web browser and stop the application.
+Alternatively, you can stop the application by pressing `Ctrl+C` in the VS Code terminal.

 ### Update your project to connect to Azure SQL Database